Wolverine971/9takes/src/blog/people/creators/Dave-Portnoy.md

 ### The public display as a reminder

 It is a strategic move to share these champagne-popping moments on social media.
 It turns a personal ritual into a public display.
 This act serves a dual purpose: it rallies his supporters and sends a message to his enemies.
 Dave is a natural leader who is unafraid to stand alone and not afraid to display his raw emotions.
-It's a window into the complex psyche of a man who could very well be an Enneagram Type 8, driven by a need for control, a thirst for justice, and an unyielding will to stand his ground.
+It's a window into the complex psyche of a man who could be an Enneagram Type 8, driven by a need for control, a thirst for justice, and an unyielding will to stand his ground.

 <div
   style="display: flex;